llvm/llvm-project/llvm/docs/LangRef.rst

 The '``llvm.instrprof.mcdc.tvbitmap.update``' intrinsic is used to track MC/DC test vector execution after each boolean expression has been fully executed.
-The overall value of the condition bitmap, after it has been successively updated using the '``llvm.instrprof.mcdc.condbitmap.update``' intrinsic with the true or false evaluation of each condition, uniquely identifies an executed MC/DC test vector and is used as a bit index into the global test vector bitmap.
+The overall value of the condition bitmap, after it has been successively updated with the true or false evaluation of each condition, uniquely identifies an executed MC/DC test vector and is used as a bit index into the global test vector bitmap.

 Arguments:
 """"""""""